To content

 • to formulate development objectives, policies and strategies

-• to design plans and programmes
+• to design plans and programs

 Competences

-A SPRING planner should be able to collect, process, analyse, interpret and compile social and economic data; to understand and critically reflect on concepts and theories underlying spatial development and planning; to project key social and economic indicators into the future; to translate target group requirements into land use plans, projects and programmes; to understand at least the basics of all major sectors of regional development; to have a good command of planning, group facilitation and conflict resolution techniques; to critically appraise processes of spatial development at all levels against the backdrop of globalisation and accelerated urbanisation; to design and conduct planning-oriented empirical research; to write clear reports, manuals and memos.
+A SPRING planner should be able to collect, process, analyze, interpret and compile social and economic data; to understand and critically reflect on concepts and theories underlying spatial development and planning; to project key social and economic indicators into the future; to translate target group requirements into land use plans, projects and programs; to understand at least the basics of all major sectors of regional development; to have a good command of planning, group facilitation and conflict resolution techniques; to critically appraise processes of spatial development at all levels against the backdrop of globalisation and accelerated urbanisation; to design and conduct planning-oriented empirical research; to write clear reports, manuals and memos.

 • a broad inter-sectoral knowledge and skills across three major regional development planning fields: natural resource planning, physical infrastructure planning and socio-economic development planning.